NextSDS Logo

 Instructions

-Alert Fire Brigade and tell them location and nature of hazard.
-For fires involving many gas cylinders, specifically trained personnel may inert the atmosphere to reduce oxygen levels thus allowing the capping of leaking container(s).
+DO NOT EXTINGUISH BURNING GAS UNLESS LEAK CAN BE STOPPED SAFELY: OTHERWISE: LEAVE GAS TO BURN.
+To stop the flow of gas, specifically trained personnel may inert the atmosphere to reduce oxygen levels thus allowing the capping of leaking container(s).
 Reduce the rate of flow and inject an inert gas, if possible, before completely stopping the flow to prevent flashback.
-If the fire is extinguished and the flow of gas continues, use increased ventilation to prevent build-up of explosive atmosphere.
+DO NOT extinguish the fire until the supply is shut off otherwise an explosive re-ignition may occur.
+If the fire is extinguished and the flow of gas continues, used increased ventilation to prevent build-up, of explosive atmosphere.
 Use non-sparking tools to close container valves.
 Be CAUTIOUS of a Boiling Liquid Evaporating Vapour Explosion, BLEVE, if fire is impinging on surrounding containers.
 Direct 2500 litre/min (500 gpm) water stream onto containers above liquid level with the assistance remote monitors.
+Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Consider evacuation.
 Fight fire from a safe distance, with adequate cover.
 If safe, switch off electrical equipment until vapour fire hazard removed.
 Use water delivered as a fine spray to control fire and cool adjacent area.
+DO NOT approach cylinders suspected to be hot.

 Firefighter Protection